PDOK/mapserver-docker/README.md

 In our previous configurations we would run NGINX, while this is a good web service and has a lot of configuration options, it runs with multiple processes.
 There for we needed supervisord for managing this, whereas Lighttpd runs as a single process.
 Also all the routing configuration options aren't needed, because that is handled by the infrastructure/platform, like [Kubernetes](https://kubernetes.io/).
 If one would like to configure some simple routing is still can be done in the lighttpd.conf.

+### How to Contribute

+Make a pull request...

+### Contact

+Contacting the maintainers can be done through the issue tracker.

 ### Used examples

 * <https://github.com/srounet/docker-mapserver>